nearform/fastify-slow-down/README.md

 ```

 ## Usage

 Register the plugin.
-This plugin will add an `onRequest` hook to slow down replies if a client (based on their IP address) has made too many multiple requests in the given `timeWindow`.
+This plugin will add an `onRequest` hook to slow down replies if a client (based on their IP address by default) has made too many multiple requests in the given `timeWindow`.

 ```js
 import Fastify from 'fastify'
 import slowDownPlugin from 'fastify-slow-down'